 Related solution articles are organized into Folders.
 Folders make it convenient for users to read similar articles and other possible solutions to their problems.
 For example, you would club solutions related to tracking codes and postal services under the Shipping folder.

-The number next to each folder indicate the number of solution articles within that specific folder.
+The number next to each folder indicates the total number of folders and solution articles combined within that specific folder.

 Here's how to go about setting up your Knowledge Base: